michaelsakharov/OrionPlusSharp/README.md

 Pets -
 Pet Evolve -
 Cached Maps for huge performance boosts on the client - Up to 300+ fps -

+Huge thanks to Rory for some of the Artwork in Lupus!